yijing-sie/Cache-Simulator/README.md

 1. [csim.c](csim.c) is a small C program that simulates the behavior of a hardware cache memory

->  Given a series of memory operations, [csim.c](csim.c) that simulates the behavior of a cache with arbitrary size and associativity.
+*  Given a series of memory operations, [csim.c](csim.c) simulates the behavior of a cache with arbitrary size and associativity.

->  It uses the LRU (least-recently used) replacement policy and a write-back, write-allocate policy.
+*  It uses the LRU (least-recently used) replacement policy and a write-back, write-allocate policy.

+* All the smaple trace files can be found in [traces](traces)

 > Usage: